Boat Hacking and Gonzo Engineering

 - Free subscription to email Nomadness News updates (random intervals), with a relaxed technical style.
 These assume that the reader is pretty much on board with the ongoing project, and thus do not spend time on context-setting or attempts to be comprehensive.
 During the Microship era, I posted a couple hundred issues of something much like this, with a mailing list that reached 4,500 before the project wound down.
-If you would like to receive these, please use this sign-up form over at MailChimp; I’ll start actually using this shortly for news in between postings.

 - Blog which is right here, and gets updates at random intervals presenting current projects, adventures, random tales, favorite bits of gizmology, noodlings, and all that other bloggy goodness.

 - Boat Hacking Collection of stand-alone eBooks about single, well-defined projects or techniques.
 These are designed to be much more useful than “Issue #n of something,” and will include schematics, software listings, detailed parts lists, how-to material, and so on.
 A la carte prices will vary.

 Publications are what keep this project going, so I will make sure to keep cranking out amusing nautical geekery as we build the starship Nomadness!

 NOTE: As with any vintage forward-looking statements, some of that didn’t happen!